Kingxukai/linux/Documentation/arch/arm/spear/overview.rst

 ------

-  The common files for multiple machine families (SPEAr3xx, SPEAr6xx and SPEAr13xx) are located in the platform code contained in arch/arm/plat-spear with headers in plat/.
+  The common files for multiple machine families (SPEAr3xx, SPEAr6xx and SPEAr13xx) are located in the woke platform code contained in arch/arm/plat-spear with headers in plat/.

   Each machine series have a directory with name arch/arm/mach-spear followed by